 (Bool -> Bool), that is, it returns a function from

-We’ve included parentheses for you to understand better, but they’re not needed here.
-There are actually two other ways we could write this, let’s see:
+We’ve included parentheses for you to understand better, but they’re not needed in the lambda definition here either.
+There are actually a few other ways we could write this, let’s see two:

 So, how would we use this?
 Well, It’s a function so we can just give it any

 Bool value, then it’ll give us back the

 lambdaCoin function as a value!
 Then, if we want to, we can give that another